iMokhles/DevelopersLib/README.md

 | color picker for preferences                   |    YES    |
 | send email to developer                        |    YES    |

+#Build Instructions

+* build fbDaemon
+* get libdeveloperslibfb.dylib and place it in $THEOS/lib
+* now you can build the DevelopersLib normally

+# Supports

+* iOS8

 #Todo

+* add support of iOS7 and early versions
 * add font picker
 * add update notification system for tweaks
 * add developer profile page